react-native-google-signin/google-signin/README.md

 If you want to manage other data from your application (for example access user agenda or upload a file to drive) you need to request additional permissions.
 This can be accomplished by adding the necessary scopes when configuring the GoogleSignin instance.

-Please visit https://developers.google.com/oauthplayground/ for a list of available scopes.
+Please visit https://developers.google.com/identity/protocols/googlescopes or https://developers.google.com/oauthplayground/ for a list of available scopes.

 ## Licence